Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Custom

 What I’ve noticed: Constant Contact pricing starts with competitive rates, but the rates jump steeply once you pass 10k contacts.
-Pricing for Mailchimp scales more smoothly, but remember—they bill for unsubscribed contacts, which has caught me off guard more than once.
+Mailchimp pricing, however, scales more smoothly, but remember—they bill for unsubscribed contacts, which has caught me off guard more than once.

 Free Plan Comparison